hmrc/help-to-save-frontend/README.md

 Frontend for application process for Help to Save.
 Runs on port 7000 when started locally by the service manager.

 ## Testing
-End-to-end Selenium tests are distinguished from unit tests by having `E2ESeleniumTest` in the relevant runner name.
-Selenium runners which are marked as WIP should contain string `WIP` in their name in addition to ending with `E2ESeleniumTest` .
+Selenium system tests are distinguished from unit tests by having `SeleniumSystemTest` in the relevant runner name.
+Selenium runners which are marked as WIP should contain string `WIP` in their name in addition to ending with `SeleniumSystemTest`.

 The unit tests can be run by running
 ```